 What is the JDN?

-The JDN provides the natural progression and development of the existing relationship between the International Federation of Medical Student Associations (IFMSA) and the WMA.
-The inaugural JDN meeting was held at the WMA General Assembly in Uruguay, October 2011 and since then, JDN meetings have been run in conjunction with the WMA Executive Council Meetings and the General Assemblies as well as independently in different regions.
+The JDN provides the natural progression and development of the existing relationship between the International Federation of Medical Students’ Associations (IFMSA) and the WMA.
+The inaugural JDN meeting was held at the 62nd WMA General Assembly (October 2011) in Montevideo, Uruguay.
+Subsequent JDN meetings have been coordinated in conjunction with the WMA Executive Council Meetings and the General Assemblies as well as independently in different regions.

-“Empowering young physicians to work together towards a healthier world through advocacy, education and international collaboration”
+The purpose of the JDN is to empower young physicians to work together towards a healthier world through advocacy, education, and international collaboration.

 Socio-Medical Affairs Officer

 |Dr Helena Chapman